Live (Alison Krauss album)

-Live is the eleventh album and the first live album by Alison Krauss and Union Station.
+Live is the fifth album and the first live album by Alison Krauss and Union Station.
 All of the songs except "Down to the River to Pray" (performed at Austin City Limits) were recorded at The Louisville Palace on April 29–30, 2002.
 The album was released on November 5, 2002.

 At the 46th Grammy Awards, Live won the Grammy Award for Best Bluegrass Album and the traditional song "Cluck Old Hen" won the Grammy Award for Best Country Instrumental Performance.